 In Iran, Ali grew up in a Shia family, and despite studying in the West, his pre-suppositions often conflicted with Emma.
 His view of relationships, rights, and women varied with the Western mindset.
 What possible ideas did he subconsciously believe?
 What did he still value from Islam that currently did not come to the surface?

 First, marriage is a contract.
 The word aghd is consistently translated as contract and is always used in conjunction with “marriage” when referring to the ceremony.
-The Islamic context never uses the word for covenant or union to define marriage.
+The Islamic context never uses the word covenant or oneness to define marriage.

-Next, a woman was made for marriage, and marriage was made for a man.
+Next, Allah made a woman for marriage and marriage for a man.
 Marriage benefits both the man and the woman.
 Khomeini states when a woman marries, she becomes permissible (halal) to her husband, meaning he can have a physical relationship with her.
 This definition implies that a man is already clean before marriage as the becoming in the relationship stems from the woman’s ability to be clean.
 There is no mention of what he brings to his wife.
 The man is the recipient, and the woman the giver.

 Furthermore, his definition of marriage gives permanent and non-permanent marriages equal status and includes no moral distinction.
 In both, the woman is considered halal for the man.
 Although there are several differences between Shiite temporary and permanent marriages, they are defined only in time.
 “Permanent marriage is a marriage that has no stated period, and the woman is known as the permanent wife” (Khomeini, 1391 SH, 374).
 The main difference between the two types of marriage is a stated period or the lack of one.